tarwn/lessthandot-hugo/blogs/content/posts/2009-05-13-read-data-on-mirror-to-prevent-productio.md

 SET PARTNER = 'TCP://mirror.fullyqualifiedname.com:5022'
 GO
 ```
 Mirroring should be going after this point.
-If you get local copy errors or endpoint errors you more than likely have either the RTM version running and need to start trace flag 1400 or your backup/restore wasn’t done correctly.
+If you get local copy errors or endpoint errors you more than likely have either the RTM version running and need to start trace flag 1400 or your backup/restore wasn't done correctly.
 Try to go through the steps again and see if the error is resolved.

 Now we have a mirror to actually answer the question that was asked on SQL Server Central, we can actually answer it.
 Basically creating snapshots is the answer.
-A few important things to think about here are Enterprise edition is the only way you’re going to get what you need.
+A few important things to think about here are Enterprise edition is the only way you're going to get what you need.
 Mirroring is available in standard but only as that.
 You cannot backup or read the mirror in standard.
 This is an Enterprise feature so plan for this when asking for licensing.
 Luckily, developer edition is identical to enterprise.
 This means for around $40 you can learn how to configure all the editions and use all the features.

 On your mirror instance start a new query window in the master context.